Generic Name: Trabectedin (tra BEK te din)

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

-- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for 5 months after care ends.
-Use birth control that you can trust.
+- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during treatment and for 5 months after your last dose.

-- If you are a man and your sex partner gets pregnant within 5 months after your care has ended, call your doctor right away.
+- If you are a man and your sex partner gets pregnant within 5 months after your last dose, call your doctor right away.

 - This medicine may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.
 Talk with the doctor.